19hours/sg-statutes/Acts/National Heritage Board Act.md

 shall disclose any information relating to the affairs of the Board or of any other person which has been obtained by him in the performance of his functions or the discharge of his duties.

-[Act 25 of 2012 wef 28/03/2013]
+[16/2009; 25/2012]

 (2) Any person who contravenes subsection (1) shall be guilty of an offence and shall be liable on conviction to a fine not exceeding $2,000 or to imprisonment for a term not exceeding 12 months or to both.

-[16/2009 wef 01/07/2009]
+[16/2009]

 ### Immunity of Board and its employees, etc.

 48\.
-No suit or other legal proceedings shall lie against the Board, any member, officer or employee of the Board or other person acting under the direction of the Board for anything which is in good faith done or intended to be done in the execution or purported execution of this Act or the Preservation of Monuments Act 2009.
+No suit or other legal proceedings shall lie against the Board, any member, officer or employee of the Board or other person acting under the direction of the Board for anything which is in good faith done or intended to be done in the execution or purported execution of this Act or the Preservation of Monuments Act (Cap.
+239).

 [16/2009 wef 01/07/2009]